Visiting the Palenque ruins should be high on your list of things to do in Chiapas.

 During the wet season (July-October), you’ll probably want to bring an umbrella, a rain jacket, and waterproof shoes with good grip.

-Regardless of what time of year, I highly recommend packing sunscreen, bug spray, and plenty of water.
+Regardless of what time of year, I highly recommend packing sunscreen, a hat, bug spray, and plenty of water.
 You’ll be doing a lot of walking and you’ll want to stay hydrated and even when it’s a bit cloudy, you can still get a decent sunburn.

 If you plan to explore every inch of the ruins, I recommend packing some snacks to keep you going, too.

 There is a supermarket in town called Chedraui, where you can buy fresh fruit, granola bars, bags of chips, and just about anything else you could want.
+There isn’t anywhere to buy anything once you get into the ruins (unlike Chichen Itza which is like a ruins set amid a shopping mall).

 The Palenque ruins are definitely a whole day.
 Even if you start early, you’ll still likely spend at least four hours wandering around.
 We went in the morning and then spent the afternoon relaxing, reading, and drinking a few cold beers.